Albanians in Serbia: 20th century

-Federal Republic of Yugoslavia and Serbia (1990–)

-In 1992, the Albanian representatives in the municipalities Preševo, Medveđa and Bujanovac organized a referendum in which they voted for the joining of these municipalities to the self-declared assembly of the Republic of Kosova.
+In 1992, the Albanian representatives in the municipalities Preševo, Bujanovac, and Medveđa, organized a referendum in which they voted for the joining of these municipalities to the self-declared assembly of the Republic of Kosova.
 However, no major events happened until the end of the 1990s.

-Following the breakup of Yugoslavia, and nearby Kosovo War which lasted until 1999, between 1999 and 2001, an ethnic Albanian paramilitary separatist organization, the UÇPMB, raised an armed insurgency in the Preševo Valley, in the region mostly inhabited by Albanians, with a goal to occupy these three municipalities from Serbia and join them to (future independent) Kosovo.

-The Serbian media during Milošević's era was known to espouse Serb nationalism while promoting xenophobia toward the other ethnicities in Yugoslavia.
-Ethnic Albanians were commonly characterized in the media as anti-Yugoslav counter-revolutionaries, rapists, and a threat to the Serb nation.
-During the Kosovo War, Serbian forces continually discriminating Kosovo Albanians:

-A survey in Serbia showed that 40% of the Serbian population would not like Albanians to live in Serbia while 70% would not enter into a marriage with an Albanian individual the same exists in Albania towards Serbs.
+Following the establishment of the Republic of Kosovo, ethnic Albanians from Kosovo created the Kosovo Liberation Army which since 1995 had been attacking Serbian police forces and security service officials which abused Albanian civilians.
+From 1998 onwards, the group was involved in open conflict with an increasing number of Serbian security forces, and the escalating tensions eventually led to the Kosovo War.

+Following the end of the Kosovo War, a 5-kilometre-wide Ground Safety Zone was created, serving as a buffer zone between the Yugoslav Army and the Kosovo Force.
+In June 1999, a new Albanian militant insurgent group - the Liberation Army of Preševo, Medveđa and Bujanovac (UÇPMB) - was formed and began training.

-Unlike in the case of Kosovo, western countries condemned the attacks and described it as the "extremism" and use of "illegal terrorist actions" by the group.
-Following the overthrow of Slobodan Milošević, the new Serbian government suppressed the violence by 2001 and defeated the separatists.
-NATO troops also helped the Serbian government by ensuring that the rebels do not import the conflicts back into Kosovo, and even supported Serbia's military suppression of Albanians in their country, as an act to restore the relations with Serbia after 1999 bombing.
-This has left a dark chapter on Albania's relations with NATO, although Albania later joined the organization.
+Unlike in the case of the KLA in Kosovo, western countries condemned the attacks of the UÇPMB and described them as examples of "extremism" and the use of "illegal terrorist actions" by the group.

+Contemporary period

-Since then, the Albanian Coalition from Preševo Valley has gained representation in the National Assembly of Serbia where it holds two seats.
-In 2009, Serbia opened a military base Cepotina 5 kilometers south of Bujanovac, to further stabilize the area.
+Since the early 2000s, the Albanian Coalition of Preševo Valley has gained representation in the National Assembly of Serbia where it holds, depending on the elction results, from one to two seats.

+In 2009, a Military Base "South" was opened, some 5 kilometers south of Bujanovac, being the largest military facility built in Serbia since the breakup of Yugoslavia.
-On 7 March 2017, the President of Albania Bujar Nishani made a historical visit to the municipalities of Preševo and Bujanovac, in which Albanians form the ethnic majority.

-On 26 November 2017, the President of Albania Ilir Meta made a historical visit to Medveđa, municipality with Albanian ethnic minority.

-On 26 November 2019, an earthquake struck Albania.
-Albanians of the Preševo valley donated aid and sent it through several convoys to earthquake victims.
+In 2017, the president of Albania, Bujar Nishani, made a historical visit to the municipalities of Preševo and Bujanovac, in which Albanians form the ethnic majority.
+Later that year, the newly-elected president of Albania, Ilir Meta, made a historical visit to Medveđa, municipality with Albanian ethnic minority.
+In the aftermath of the 2019 Albania earthquake, Albanians of the Preševo Valley donated aid and sent it through several convoys to the victims of an earthquake.

-In 2021 the Helsinki Committee for Human Rights in Serbia released a report which stated that the Serbian administration was undertaking a "passivation of residence of Albanians" resulting in Albanians living in Southern Serbia losing the right to vote, their property, health insurance, pension and employment.
-According to the committee, this measure amounted to "ethnic cleansing through administrative means".
+In 2021 the Helsinki Committee for Human Rights in Serbia released a report which stated that the Serbian state was undertaking a "passivation of residence of Albanians" resulting in Albanians living in the Preševo Valley losing the right to vote, their property, health insurance, pension, and employment.
+According to the report, this measure amounted to "ethnic cleansing through administrative means".